 By default, a router prefers a static route to a dynamic route because a static route has a smaller administrative distance than a dynamic route.

 You can specify the next-hop address of a neighboring router that is not directly connected to the router for static routes with remote (non-directly attached) next hops.
 If a static route has remote next hops during data forwarding, the next hops are recursively used in the unicast routing table to identify the corresponding directly attached next hops that have reachability to the remote next hops.

 This feature supports bidirectional forwarding detection (BFD).
-BFD is a detection protocol designed to provide fast forwarding-path failure detection times.
+BFD is a detection protocol that is designed to provide fast forwarding-path failure detection times.
 BFD provides subsecond failure detection between two adjacent devices and can be less CPU intensive than protocol hello messages because some of the BFD load can be distributed onto the data plane on supported modules.
-See the Cisco Nexus 9000 Series NX-OS Interfaces Configuration Guide for more information.
+See the Cisco Nexus 9000 Series NX-OS Interfaces Configuration Guide, Release 7.x for more information.

 Static routes support virtual routing and forwarding (VRF) instances.